-- We store certain data about your visits to our website, for example, about your location or your IP address
+- We store certain data about peoples’ visits to our website, for example, about their location or IP address

-- We store information about how you navigate our website, although this cannot be used to personally identify you.
+- We store information about how they navigate our website, although this cannot be used to personally identify someone.

-- We do not collect and store personal information if you interact with us on our social media platforms: Facebook, Twitter, Instagram and LinkedIn.
+- We do not collect and store personal information if a person interacts with us on our social media platforms: Facebook, Twitter, Instagram and LinkedIn.
 However these platforms, as hosts for MCS accounts (pages etc), may do so.
-MCS can’t be responsible for data collected by these platforms and you should check your own privacy settings on these individual sites
+MCS isn’t responsible for data collected by these platforms and people are asked to check their own privacy settings on these individual sites

-- Certain types of personal information are recognised by data protection law as being more ‘sensitive’.
-So things like sexual orientation, racial or ethnic origin, religious or political opinion, data concerning your health (mental or physical) fall into this category.
+- Certain types of personal information are recognised by data protection law as being more sensitive.

-- MCS will not collect sensitive information like this when it is given indirectly, for example if you choose to disclose sensitive information on a social media site without the intention of requesting a service from us.
-We strongly advise that you think carefully about how you share such information about yourself
+- MCS will not collect sensitive information when it is given indirectly, for example if a person chooses to disclose such information on a social media site without the intention of requesting a service from us.
+We advise people to think carefully about how they share such information on the internet where appropriate

 - MCS is an adult counselling service.
-However if you’re a young person aged 13 or under you should get the permission of your parent/guardian before sharing information with MCS through our online website and social media platforms
+Young people aged 13 and under are advised to gain the permission of a parent/guardian before sharing information with us through our online website and social media platformsc

-We will use your personal information to do the following:
+We will use personal information to do the following:

-- Provide you with information or services you’ve requested
+- Provide people with information or services they have requested

 - Process one-off or regular donations and to claim Gift Aid.

-- Make our marketing campaigns more targeted and relevant to potential clients and donors; we will only send you marketing information if you have given us specific consent to do.
+- Make our marketing campaigns more targeted and relevant to potential clients and donors; we will only send marketing information to someone if they have given us specific consent to do.

-- Respond to direct requests where you contact us with a query – we will use your personal information to respond.
+- Respond to direct requests where a person contacts us with a query – i.e. we will use personal information to respond.

-- Transactions: we will use your personal information to take payments from you when processing orders and payments for goods and services.
+- Take payments from individuals when processing orders and payments for goods an services.

-- Keep you safe: in the event that we reasonably think you (or someone else) is at risk of serious harm or abuse.
+- keep a person safe in the event that we reasonably think a person (or someone else connected to them) is at risk of serious harm or abuse.

-Conduct polls, surveys and market research: we may invite you to take part so that we can improve our website, services and/or strategic development.
+- Conduct polls, surveys and market research.
+For example, we may invite people to take part so that we can improve our website, services and/or strategic development.

-Improve your experience of our website, so that we may offer you a more user-friendly navigation of our website.
+- Improve visitors experience of our website, so that we may offer a more user-friendly navigation.

-We will only use your personal information for the purposes for which it was obtained in the first place.
-We won’t share it with any third parties and you won’t receive any communications from other organisations.
+- We will only use personal information given to us by an individual for the purposes for which it was obtained in the first place.
+We do not share it with any third parties who use such information to sell services, for marketing or other promotional purposes

 - In the event that we use third party suppliers to help deliver our services, fundraising activities and campaigns.
 For example, we use Mailchimp to send out newsletters via email.

-We have both digital and administrative safeguards to make sure your data is secure at MCS.
-Access to information is reviewed on a regular basis and limited to those people who actually need to access it, and are assigned the permission to do so.
+- We have both digital and administrative safeguards to make sure individuals’ data is secure at MCS.
+Systems and protocols pertaining to access to information is reviewed on a regular basis and limited to those people who have permission to access it.

-We recognise however that there are inherent risks to passing information over public networks and will use alternative means if you have concerns.
+- We recognise that there are inherent risks to passing information over public networks and will use alternative means if a person has legitimate concerns.
 We always check at the point of first contact preferred ways of communication.
-MCS, like all organisations, cannot guarantee 100% security of data handled in this way.
+However MCS, like all organisations, cannot guarantee 100% security of data handled in this way.

-We will not charge you for either considering or complying with a request unless it is deemed to be excessive in nature.
-We will ask you for proof of identity and upon this being successfully verified, you are entitled to obtain the following information about your personal information:
+We will not charge for either considering or complying with a request unless it is deemed to be excessive in nature.
+We will ask for a proof of identity and upon this being successfully verified, a person is entitled to obtain the following information about their personal data held by us:

-- The source(s) of the personal information, if it was not obtained from you.
+(ii) The source(s) of the personal information, if it was not obtained from the person themselves.

-- The recipients (or categories of recipients) to whom your personal data has been or may be transmitted, along with the location of those recipients.
+(iv) The recipients (or categories of recipients) to whom someone’s personal data has been or may be transmitted, along with the location of those recipients.

-- The envisaged period of storage for your personal data or the rationale for determining the storage period.
+(v) The envisaged period of storage for their personal data or the rationale for determining the storage period.

 Complaints and feedback